MickL/JS-Image-Resizer/README.md

 #JavaScript ImageResizer
-Resize and/or set jpg-quality on client side, using plain JavaScript.
-Only 3KB minified and written in TypeScript.
+Resize images and/or set jpg-quality on client side, using plain JavaScript.
+Only 4KB minified and written in TypeScript.

-ImageResizer returns a File-object if File API [is available](http://caniuse.com/#feat=fileapi).
-Otherwise it will return a Blob.
+This script offers smooth resizing by using multiple down-scaling steps(depending on source- and target-dimensions) and sharpen after resizing.

+ImageResizer returns a File-object if [File API](http://caniuse.com/#feat=fileapi) is available.
+Otherwise it returns a Blob.
 If [Blob constructor](http://caniuse.com/#feat=fileapi) or [Canvas 2D drawing](http://caniuse.com/#feat=canvas) is not available, it just returns the original file.
 Therefore it should be usable in all browsers.

 ##Demo
 [ImageResizer Demo](http://www.lawitzke.com/imageresizer)

 ##Usage
 Because image.onload is used, the resizing works asynchronous.
 Hence you have to specify a callback function.
-You can only change the jpg-quality without resizing the image by using the option `resize:false`.
+You can also change the jpg-quality only, without resizing the image by using the option `resize:false`.

 **Usage:**